akshay058/wasserstoff-assignment/README.md

 A Hackathon challenge given to finish , have some figma Template .
 My task was to implement it as per instruction.

-Used HTML, CSS, JavaScript , React to build this project.
+Used HTML, CSS, JavaScript , React , react-icons to build this project.

 ## Installation